senbox-org/esa-snappy/README.md

 Python extension modules such as `numpy` and `scipy` can be used.
 Before you read further you may have a look at the example code in

-1. `snappy-examples/*.py` for using the SNAP Java API from Python, and
+1. `esa_snappy-examples/*.py` for using the SNAP Java API from Python, and
-2. `snappy-examples/snappy-ndvi-operator` for extending SNAP by an (NDVI) operator plugin.
+2. `esa_snappy-examples/snappy-ndvi-operator` for extending SNAP by an (NDVI) operator plugin.

-The link from Python to the SNAP Java API is established via a Python module named *snappy*.
-The snappy module depends on a *bi-directional* Java-Python bridge *jpy* that enables calls from Python into a Java virtual machine and, at the same time, the other way round.
-This bridge is implemented by the [jpy Project](https://github.com/bcdev/jpy) and is independent from the snappy module.
+The link from Python to the SNAP Java API is established via a Python module named *esa_snappy*.
+The esa_snappy module depends on a *bi-directional* Java-Python bridge *jpy* that enables calls from Python into a Java virtual machine and, at the same time, the other way round.
+This bridge is implemented by the [jpy Project](https://github.com/bcdev/jpy) and is independent from the esa_snappy module.

-snappy has been tested with Python 2.7, 3.3 and 3.4 with Java 7 and 8 JDKs.
+esa_snappy has been tested with Python 2.7, 3.3 and 3.4 with Java 8 JDKs.

+////////////////////////////// To following text is outdated - MUST UPDATE SOON //////////////////////////////

-Since `snap-python` version 5.0.5, SNAP configures itself for a given Python executable.
+`esa_snappy` version 5.0.5, SNAP configures itself for a given Python executable.
 If not already done by the installer, set the configuration property `snap.pythonExecutable` in file `${snap.home}/etc/snap.properties` to your desired Python executable.

-////////////////////////////// To following text is outdated - MUST UPDATE SOON //////////////////////////////

 Before you can start using the SNAP API or developing SNAP operator plugins with Python you need configure SNAP for the desired Python version.